-See Crime Prevention, Accident Reports and Traffic Court.
+See Safety Programs, Crime Prevention, Accident Reports and Traffic Court.

 Emergency Calls - 9 1 1

 Public hearings are held during City Commission meetings in regard to zoning changes, annexation of property, adoption of the annual budget and certain other issues.
-Public hearings are advertised in the legal section of the Williamson A.M. section of The Tennessean.
+Public hearings are advertised in the Williamson section of The Tennessean.